Babu12345/ble-plugin/protocol_io/README.md

 ## Testing

-The crate includes comprehensive tests using `trybuild` for compile-time validation:
+The crate includes comprehensive integration tests covering all lifetime scenarios:

 ```bash
 cargo test
 ```

+Tests include:
+- Zero lifetimes (simple structs and enums)
+- Single lifetime parameters
+- Multiple lifetime parameters
+- Generic types with lifetimes
+- Edge cases and error conditions

 ## Contributing

 When contributing to this crate:

-1. **Add tests** for new functionality using `trybuild`
+1. **Add tests** for new functionality in the integration test suite
 2. **Update documentation** for any API changes
 3. **Ensure backward compatibility** when possible
 4. **Follow Rust API guidelines** for procedural macros